-SLIP KNOT: Curl up the end of yarn and hold it in your finger, insert the hook in the loop, yarn over and pull up a loop.
-Once again yarn over and pull up a loop.
-Now pull the hanging end and it will squeeze up in a slip knot.
+SLIP KNOT: Curl up the end of the yarn and hold it on your finger, insert the hook in the loop, yarn over and pull up a loop.
+Once again, yarn over and pull up a loop.
+Now pull the hanging end, which will squeeze up in a slip knot.

 Step 2: Make 46 half-double crochet.
 (HDC)

-HDC: Insert the hook in the second chain from the hook, yarn over, and pull up a loop.
-Now you’ll have 3 loops in your hook, yarn over, and pull through all of the three-loop.
+HDC: Insert the hook in the second chain from the hook, yarn over it, and pull up a loop.
+Now you’ll have 3 loops in your hook, yarn over, and pull through all three-loop.

 BACK LOOP: after making a row of HDC, chain one and flip the row.
 You’ll see a V on top of the half-double crochets.

-From now on you’ll crochet HDC in the back loops only, no matter how many times you flip the row, you’ll crochet in back loop only.
-After completing a round of HDC in the back loop you’ll notice a line of front loops pushed in front of HDC.
+From now on, you’ll crochet HDC in the back loops only.
+No matter how many times you flip the row, you’ll crochet in the back loop only.
+After completing a round of HDC in the back loop, you’ll notice a line of front loops pushed in front of HDC.
 That’s the main goal here.
-To get the textured line in front of HDC’s.
+To get the textured line in front of HDCs.

 To make the beanie, you’ll require 45 rows of HDC.
 So keep on making Half double crochet in the back loops until you reach row number 45.